Lockerbie Wildlife Trust (LWT)Scottish Charity Number - SC005538

 It is possible, by prior arrangement with the Reserve Manager, to take a car or minibus down the forest road opposite the Dryfesdale Lodge Visitors' Centre to a small parking area within 100m of Eskrigg Centre.
 The single bar gate at the entrance to the forest road is normally kept locked and parking is not allowed in front of the gate.
 Access will not be possible when there are forest operations taking place in the woods.

-Two mobility scooters are now available for use at Eskrigg Reserve by anyone with mobility problems.
+A mobility scooter is available for use at Eskrigg Reserve by anyone with mobility problems.
 Please contact the Reserve Manager at least 24 hours before the scooter is needed so that it can be fully charged and delivered to the Reserve Car Park when required.

 Access by Bus or on Foot